The wise woman builds her house, But the foolish pulls it down with her hands.Proverbs 14:1

 Don’t underestimate the power of prayer.
 It does not change God, but it does change us.

-On the days where you feel at your breaking point as a mother and homemaker, remember there is a line of prayer right there for you to grip onto.
+On the days when you feel at your breaking point as a mother and homemaker, remember there is a line of prayer right there for you to grip onto.

-A Wise Woman Builds her House with Patience
+3 – A Wise Woman Builds Her House with Patience

 May I be completely truthful to you right now?
 This is one that God has been gently working with me on.